 Induction Heating

-When an alternating electric current is passed through a coil, the coil creates a magnetic field.
+When an alternating electric current is passed through a coil of wire, the coil creates a magnetic field.
 The magnetic lines of flux cut through the air around the coil.
-If a ferrous material, such a solid bar of iron is inserted into this coil, certain effects known as eddy currents are induced to flow in the metal bar.
-This causes localized heating, and ultimately heats up the metal bar.
+If a ferrous material, such a solid bar of iron is inserted into this coil, electrical currents known as eddy currents are induced to flow in the metal bar.
+This causes localized heating of the bar.

-In an induction heater, the coil is known as the 'work coil'.
+In an induction heater, the coil is known as the 'work coil', and the ferrous material usually presents itself in the form of a metallic saucepan.

 Remember the Ignition coil driver of mine?
 It just so happens that it is designed to send an AC current of variable frequency into a coil, and that made it perfect for induction heating.